jrmlhermitte/jrmlhermitte.github.io/index.md

+---
+layout: home
+title: The Order Of Things
+---

 This is a personal blog focused on AI-related topics.
 It is more like a set of personal notes.
 Take everything with a grain of salt :).
 Discussions welcome, always open to connect with more people!